rust-br/blog/content/en/understanding-atomics.md

 write, but not in the middle.
 The same apply for `A` and `B` writing atomically; the final state would be either `y` or `z`, but not anything else.

+There is also race condition.
+Race condition is similar to data race, but it can happen even with atomics.
+Race condition is about dependency between the order of asynchronous events, but it does not corrupt data.
+Race condition is what generally makes atomic data structures hard to be written.
+One should think carefully when writing atomic code.

 # Atomics in Rust

 Currently (rust nightly 1.28 and stable 1.26) these atomic data types were